Establishing Connection

 Application Process

-Employer Registration
+1. Employer Registration

-Online Application
+2. Online Application

-Documents Required
+3. Documents Required

-Processing Time
+4. Processing Time

 Usually takes 1 to 2 weeks depending on the sector and document completeness.

-Issuance
+5. Issuance

-Work Permit Validity & Renewal
+Validity & Renewal

 The Work Permit is generally valid for up to 2 years, but may be shorter depending on the employer’s contract and sector.
-Renewal depends on employer approval, a medical examination, and compliance with government policies.
+Renewal depends on employer approval, a new medical examination, and strict compliance with government policies.

 Important Considerations